 Factors That Affect How Long Filament Lasts

-Support structures are a vital part of 3D printing, especially when creating more ambitious prints with lots of overhangs and rich details.
+Support structures are a vital part of 3D printing, especially when printing ambitious projects with lots of overhangs and rich details.

-However, they use up filament, which when the print is fresh off the bed is effectively useless, confined to the trash can.
+However, supports use up filament.
 The more supports you use, the less mileage you’ll get out of a 1 kg spool of filament.

-This isn’t a huge amount generally, but if you’re a heavy user that depends on these regularly, you’ll use quite a bit of filament over time, reducing how many prints you’ll get per 1 kg spool of filament.
+This isn’t a huge amount generally, but if you’re a heavy user you’ll use quite a bit of filament over time, reducing how many prints you’ll get per 1 kg spool of filament.

 To reduce unnecessary filament waste, cut down on the number of layers, the width, and infill density of brims and rafts, and reduce the number of lines that form a skirt.

 Infill settings arguably have one of the biggest impacts on filament consumption.
-By reducing the infill density percentage, you can significantly extend how many prints you’ll get from a 1 kg spool of filament.
+By reducing the infill density percentage, you can significantly increase how many prints you’ll get from a spool of filament.

-While 20% infill is a common standard in most slicer software, for many prints you can get away with lowering this by a few percentage points, even as low as 0-5% for decorative prints that won’t be subject to wear and tear or functional applications where the extra structural integrity granted by a higher infill percentage is a must-have.
+While 20% infill is a common standard in most slicer software, for many prints you can get away with lowering this by a few percentage points, even as low as 0-5% for decorative prints that won’t be subject to wear and tear or functional applications.

-If you’re after the most economical patterns, options like Line, Lightning, and Zig Zag tend to use less filament than other patterns, but if you’re looking for a balance between material consumption and strength, veer towards infill patterns like Hexagon.
+If you’re after the most economical patterns, options like Line, Lightning, and Zig Zag tend to use less filament than other patterns.
+If you’re looking for a balance between material consumption and strength, use infill patterns like Hexagon.

 It’s also worth using settings like gradient infill to instruct the printer to use a higher infill density on the outer edges of the print, while reducing it as it nears the center.

 In the same vein, be more selective over what you print.
-All makers are guilty of printing all manner of parts and models that most often end up sitting on a shelf or in a workshop serving no purpose whatsoever.
+All makers are guilty of printing parts and models that end up sitting on a shelf or in a workshop serving no purpose whatsoever.
 This filament could have been put to better use.

-In that spirit, it’s worth really thinking about whether you need an extra flower or really need a fifth bust dedicated to your favorite blockbuster franchise.
+In that spirit, it’s worth really thinking about whether you need an extra flower… or if you really need a fifth bust dedicated to your favorite blockbuster franchise (yes, you probably do).
 Cutting back where appropriate can greatly extend the lifespan of a spool of filament.

-As tempting as it is to buy the cheapest filament, it often comes with downsides, whether that’s a shoddy formula, poor manufacturing, or an approximate diameter, length, or weight – not all 1 kg spools actually weigh 1 kg.
+As tempting as it is to buy the cheapest filament, it often comes with downsides, whether that’s a shoddy formula, poor manufacturing, or an approximate diameter, length, or weight.
+Not all 1 kg spools actually weigh 1 kg when you receive them…

 Another important part of conserving filament is to store and maintain it properly.
 Almost all filament are hygroscopic, meaning they absorb moisture if left in the open air and deteriorate over time.

 - How much can you print with 1L of resin?